ku-fpg/paper-sunroof-tfp13/blog-tutorial/introduction.md

 [The Sunroof examples][SunroofExamples] are also a good starting point to see how Sunroof can be used.
-Also take a look at the follow up post.
-It explains the clock example and it will show you how to create Javascript functions!
 The examples provided here are collected in [this file][ExampleFile].

+The next part of the tutorial will show how the clock example works and it will show you how to create Javascript functions!

 **RESOLVE TODOS!**